lukso-network/docs/docs/learn/digital-assets/read-nft-metadata.md

 # Read LSP8 NFT Metadata

-### Token ID Metadata

-If your token is an [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) NFT or Collection, you can fetch the metadata of specific token IDs.
-However, there are different ways of retrieving token ID metadata based on the configuration of the contract.
-You can either:
+If your digital asset contract is an [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) NFT or Collection, you can fetch the metadata of specific token IDs.
+There are two different ways to retrieve the metadata of a `tokenId` based on the configuration of the contract.

 - **call [`getDataForTokenId(...)`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid)**: By using this method, you retrieve the individual metadata directly on the contract.
 This is the **default and recommended procedure**, as it can be used regardless of if token IDs follow a numeral sequence, are created individually after contract creation, or if the metadata was updated for a certain subset.
-- **read [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri)**: By using this method, you can dynamically generate the URL to individul metadata files.
+- **read [`LSP8TokenMetadataBaseURI`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-8-IdentifiableDigitalAsset.md#lsp8tokenmetadatabaseuri)**: By using this method, you can dynamically generate the URL to individual metadata files.
 This is usually done when the token IDs of an NFT or Collection can be pre-determined by a sequence, are set up in advance, or if metadata is uploaded or updated in bulk.

 :::info Order of Data Fetches